 10) If all you can say is "Hi, how are you" or you don't say anything interesting in your email or to indicate who you are or why you contacted me to give me a reason to want to respond ...
 FUCK OFF

-11) If you think my profile is too harsh or too long and you feel the need to advise me on how to make it "better" so I can attract more guys ...
+11) If you think my profile is too harsh or too long, and especially if you feel the need to advise me on how to make it "better" so I can attract more guys, but even if you don't, you just think it's too mean or too much to read ...
 FUCK OFF

 Anyone who doesn't fuck off and should will find their entire correspondence, including username, published in my journal here, my livejournal, and on my website.
 YOU HAVE BEEN WARNED.